Frederik Vesti: Formula One

+For the season, Vesti stepped up to become the team's third driver, replacing Cadillac-bound Bottas.
+As of July 2026, he has made his two free practice appearances of the year at the and Hungarian Grands Prix.

 Other motorsports

 Formula E

 In May 2024, Vesti sampled a Formula E car for the first time at the Tempelhof Airport Street Circuit during the Berlin rookie test, where he drove for Mahindra Racing.
 He was once again present for the Berlin rookie test in 2025, this time driving for Andretti.

 Personal life

 Vesti was born in Vejle, Denmark.
 His father Peter runs a car sales company called Vesti El Biler.

 As of 2023, Vesti lives in Oxford with World Endurance Championship driver Olli Caldwell.